Skip to content

 While we’re talking about a very minimal unit, Microseconds, the performance of reduce is twice as good as that of for-cycles, which is impressive in itself.

-Extending Arrays is just like extending any other Class in Swift.
-To demonstrate this, let’s look at another example.
+Creating a Swift extension for arrays works just like extending any other class or structure in Swift.
+To demonstrate how it works, let’s look at a practical example.

-We’re going to make an extension to fix one issue that Arrays have by default: not having a safe way of accessing an array element in a specific index position without checking the index first:
+We’re going to make an extension to fix an issue tha allt arrays have by default: not having a safe way of accessing an array element in a specific index position without checking the index first:

 //One of the ways to safely access one Array's element is by checking the index